matteobaccan/owner/docs/reload.md

 permalink: /docs/reload/
 ---

-Owner version 1.0.4 does support programmatic reload, as well as the automatic "hot reload" for configuration files.
+Owner does support programmatic reload, as well as the automatic "hot reload" for configuration files.

 There are two ways on how the automatic HotReload can be implemented with OWNER: synchronous or asynchronous.